hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 >
 > It handles both text and PDF files and uses environment variables for API authentication.

+You don't need to read or understand the code, I just gave it to you to get a sense of how little code is needed to build something useful.
+I do recommend reading the prompt though ("you are a recruitment expert...").
+That's the key part, that's where most of your work lies when making AI-powered products.
+The rest of the code is simple and mostly AI-generated.

 In this case I asked it to evaluate myself as a candidate for a job as circus artist.
-I used AI to generate the job description, and I downloaded my LinkedIn profile as PDF.
+I created two files as input:

+- `circus-artist.txt` - A job description for a circus artist (I asked GPT to write it...)
+- `HenrikKniberg.pdf` - My LinkedIn profile (downloaded as PDF))

-I ran it and got this:
+I ran the script and got this:

 > #### Pros:
 >